 Coil springs being heat treated in an inline oven

 Spring wire is used to manufacture springs.
 This spring wire on a hardness scale is very hard.
 Typically on the hardness scale their is 1/4 hard, 1/2 hard, 3/4 hard and full hard.
 With spring wire it is above full hard meaning it is a very hard material.
 The reason is that spring wire needs to have memory to be elastic so it can bounce back to it's original length.
-The tensile strengths of spring wire can be found on our properties of common springs material page.
+The tensile strengths of spring wire can be found on our properties of common springs material pageproperties of common springs material page.

 The most common spring wire types used are:

 - Hard Drawn Wire ASTM A227 Medium carbon steel used in commercial products like toys, pens, indoor use.